shivam005/Important-Notes/3-LinkedList.md

  }
 ```
 ### Printing singly linkedlist
-In order to print, while the head node is null.
+In order to print, while the head node is not null.
 We will keep on iterating it by assigning the current node next value into it.
 Untill, it is null we will keep on printing it.
 ```
 public void print(LinkedList list){
      Node current = list.head;